Justinroyse/gdgpup_cloudsol_sj5_activity/deployment_docs/deploy_instructions.md

 INSERT INTO inventory (id, stock) VALUES ('founders-edition', 500);

--- Type \q to exit the interactive prompt and return to powershell/bash
+-- Type \q to exit the interactive prompt and return to Cloud Shell
 \q
 ```